 Call it a midlife crisis.
 The Michelin-star restaurant needs to get back to the drawing board if it wants to keep its star in 2019

 I’d advise putting away all expectations of what modern European cuisine should be like.
-You wouldn’t find it here, and dissecting every dish and figuring out what counts as European may potentially dampen the meal.
+You won’t find it here, and dissecting every dish and figuring out what counts as European may potentially dampen one’s enjoyment throughout the meal.
 It isn’t what you’d expect from a fine dining restaurant either, with its dated decor and artwork of birds — taken from a book by the same publishing company that owns Alma — which is probably why it’s one of the lesser raved-about restaurants in the city.